Meet Corbado at Identiverse 2026 - Las Vegas, June 16Las Vegas

 6.3 Challenge 3: Browser Compatibility#

-Problem: Different browsers may have varying levels of support for WebAuthn and iframe permissions, leading to inconsistent behavior.
+Problem: iframe browser compatibility issues arise when different browsers have varying levels of support for WebAuthn, iframe permissions, and security attributes, leading to inconsistent behavior.

-Solution: Test the implementation across multiple browsers to ensure compatibility and identify any browser-specific issues.
+Solution: To mitigate these iframe browser compatibility issues, test the implementation across multiple browsers to ensure compatibility and identify any browser-specific issues.

 Steps: